 Visually, this app is hard to beat because it's beautiful to look at.
 It's a relatively new entry to the world of macOS and iOS note-taking but it's already highly-rated.
 It uses a tag-based organisation system that works much better than you might originally think.
-I have high hopes for this app's future development.

 Bear Writer is a relatively new application by a company called Shiny Frog, which, as far as I can tell, consists of three software developers from Italy.
 They have a couple of other apps besides Bear Writer (which from now on I’ll simple call Bear) but I’d never heard of any of them.

 I came across Bear as a result of reviewing my GTD (Getting Things Done) processes where I set about trying to improve them.

 a beautiful, flexible writing app for crafting notes and prose

 And, for anyone in a TL;DR mindset (shame on you) who doesn’t want to read any further, this seems like a reasonable assessment based on my experience of the application.

 The application is free to download for both MacOS and OSX but if you want the full metal jacket — which includes things like synchronisation, themes and exporting — you need to buy a subscription to the application.
 This, I know, rankles with many people.
 There exists a large body of people who only want to pay once for an application (or preferably not at all) and then expect lifetime upgrades for free.
 I really don’t know what such people expect software developers to live on.
 Just air, presumably.